boginw/P5/report/1 Problem Analysis/Introduction.md

 | 100 km/h  | In 8 out of 10 accidents someone dies    | In 9 out of 10 accidents a pedestrian dies.   |
 : Correlation between traveling speed and collision-fatality {#tbl:SpeedVsFatality}

-Likewise, a report from The Danish Road Directorate[@vejdirektoratet_temaanalyse:_2011] shows that in 52% of the accidents in 2010, where the driver drove more than 20 km/h above the speed limit, resulted in a fatal accident, and only 6% escaped without any injuries.
+Likewise, a report from The Danish Road Directorate[@vejdirektoratet_temaanalyse:_2011] shows that 52% of the accidents in 2010, where the driver drove more than 20 km/h above the speed limit, resulted in a fatal accident, and only 6% escaped without any injuries.
 In cases where the driver complied with the speed limit, 31% of accidents were fatal, and 37% were completely unharmed.
 Furthermore, the numbers reveal that the speeding limit was exceeded in 59% of all fatal accidents[@vejdirektoratet_temaanalyse:_2011].